Divorce in California (2026)

 Spousal Support (Alimony)

-California courts consider over a dozen factors when deciding whether to award spousal support and for how long.
+California courts consider over a dozen factors codified in Family Code Section 4320 when deciding whether to award spousal support and for how long.
 For marriages lasting less than ten years, the general guideline is that support will last roughly half the length of the marriage.
 For marriages of ten years or longer (considered “long-term” under California law), there is no automatic end date, and either party may request modification later.

-Key factors the court weighs include each spouse’s earning capacity, contributions as a homemaker, and the standard of living established during the marriage.
-The goal is to help the lower-earning spouse become self-supporting within a reasonable period.
+Key factors the court weighs include each spouse’s earning capacity, contributions as a homemaker, the standard of living established during the marriage, any documented history of domestic violence, and the goal that the supported party become self-supporting within a reasonable period of time.
+Temporary spousal support during the divorce is typically calculated using a local county guideline formula, while long-term support requires the court to weigh all 14 statutory factors.

 The California Divorce Process

-1. Filing the Petition — One spouse files a Petition for Dissolution of Marriage (Form FL-100) with the Superior Court and pays the filing fee.
+1. Filing the Petition — One spouse files a Petition for Dissolution of Marriage (Form FL-100) with the Superior Court and pays the filing fee ($435-$450; fee waivers are available for low-income filers).

 2. Serving the Other Spouse — The petition must be formally served.
 The responding spouse has 30 days to file a response.